Manila Metro Rail Transit System: MRT Line 7

 The MRT Line 7 is a 22 km, 14-station heavy rail line running in a northeast–southwest direction, starting from the San Jose del Monte station in Bulacan to the North Triangle Common Station in Quezon City.
 First proposed in 2001 and approved in 2004, the project was repeatedly delayed due to right-of-way issues.
 It was re-approved in 2013 and construction on the line began in 2017.

 MRT Line 4

-The MRT Line 4 is a monorail line linking Metro Manila and the province of Rizal.
-It was first approved in 2015.
-The project, at its current form, was approved in 2019 and is under the design stage.
+The MRT Line 4 is a heavy rail line linking Metro Manila and the province of Rizal.
+It was first approved in 2015, and again in 2019 and as a monorail line.
 Construction on the 15.5 km line is slated to begin by 2022, and full operations are slated by 2028.

 Metro Manila Subway

 The Metro Manila Subway is a 36 km underground heavy rail line.
 It was first planned in 2000, and again in 2014.
 Funded by a loan from Japan, construction began in 2019 and is slated to partially operate by 2025.